-In this mode, the Modem Router simply acts as a bridge passing packets across the DSL port.
+In this mode, the Router simply acts as a bridge passing packets across the DSL port.
 It requires additional software to be installed on your computers in order to access the Internet.

-- 1. Enable Bridge Service Check this box to enable bridge service - VPI/VCI Enter your Virtual Path Identifier (VPI) and Virtual Circuit Identifier (VCI) parameter here.
-(Assigned by your ISP).
+- 1. VPI/VCI Enter your VPI and VCI parameter here (assigned by your ISP). - 2.
+Encapsulation Select LLC or VC MUX your ISP uses.

 Click "Apply Changes" to save and activate your settings.
-To go back to the original settings before saving, click "Clear Changes".
-Or click any of the Quick-Navigation links for other options.
-Your new settings will not be saved unless your click "Apply Changes".
+To go back to the original settings before saving, click "Clear Changes"; or click any of the quick-navigation links for other options.
+Your new settings will not be saved unless you click "Apply Changes/Next".